sparrell/sFractals/README.md

 * html form for input on webserver
 * creation of config data
   + to feed data generation
-  + for user to save for recreation
+  + for user to save for re-creating

 ...
 endstate: